FirstLegoLeague/displaySystem/readme.md

 This command uses [pipes](http://en.wikipedia.org/wiki/Pipeline_(Unix)) to take the output of the `tweet` utility and *pipe* it into `mhub-client`.

-**By the way...** the hosted version listens to `ws://localhost:13900/` on the `overlay` node.
+**By the way...** the hosted version listens to `ws://localhost:13900/` on the `default` node.
 So you can set up `node-tweet-cli` and `mhub-server` locally and still use the hosted version of the display system.
 Isn't that sweet?

 ### Controlling time